skylight-hq/skylight.digital/_projects/usaf_bespin_enablement.md

 ---

 {% capture summary %}
-We provided enablement support to Air Force teams and personnel across multiple, high-impact technology projects.
+We provided enablement support to Air Force teams and personnel across multiple high-impact technology projects.
 As they paired with us, we helped them develop the skills they need to deliver modern software solutions.
 {% endcapture %}

 {% capture challenge %}